FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ## The realm field

-The sub-domain in realm is assigned via the EAP Provisioning Identifier Registry which is defined in [](#registry).
-The sub-domain MUST follow the domain name conventions specified in {{RFC1034}}.
+The subdomain in realm is assigned via the EAP Provisioning Identifier Registry which is defined in [](#registry).
+The subdomain MUST follow the domain name conventions specified in {{RFC1034}}.

-It is RECOMMENDED that the first sub-domain of "eap.arpa" use the EAP method name, as defined in the IANA Extensible Authentication Protocol (EAP) Registry, sub-table "Method Types".
+It is RECOMMENDED that the first subdomain of "eap.arpa" use the EAP method name, as defined in the IANA Extensible Authentication Protocol (EAP) Registry, sub-registry "Method Types".
 However, that registry does not follow the domain name conventions specified in {{RFC1034}}, so it is not possible to make a "one-to-one" mapping between the Method Type name and the subdomain.

-Where it is not possible to make a direct mapping between the EAP Method Type name (e.g. "TEAP"), and a sub-domain
+Where it is not possible to make a direct mapping between the EAP Method Type name (e.g. "TEAP"), and a subdomain
 (e.g. "teap.eap.arpa"), the name used in the realm registry SHOULD be similar enough to allow the average reader to understand which EAP Method Type is being used.

-Additional sub-domains are permitted, which permit vendors and Service delivery organizations (SDOs) the ability to self-assign a delegated range of identifiers which cannot conflict with other identifiers.
+Additional subdomains are permitted in the realm, which permit vendors and Standards Development organizations (SDOs) the ability to self-assign a delegated range of identifiers which cannot conflict with other identifiers.

 Any realm defined in this registry (e.g. "teap.eap.arpa") also implicitly defines a subdomain "v." (e.g. "v.teap.eap.arpa").
-Vendors can self-allocate within the "v." subdomain, using domains which they own.
-For example, 3GPP specifications could self-allocate and use the realm "3gpp.org.v.teap.arpa".
+Vendors or SDOs can self-allocate within the "v." subdomain, using domains which they own.
+For example, An "example.com" company could self-allocate and use the realm "example.com.v.teap.eap.arpa".

 ## The username field